Appendicitis is a condition in which your appendix gets inflamed. The appendix is a small pouch attached to the large intestine.

 - A rectal exam may find tenderness on the right side of your rectum.

 A blood test will often show a high white blood cell count.
-Imaging tests may also help diagnose appendicitis.
-Imaging tests include:
+Imaging tests that may help diagnose appendicitis include:

 Most of the time, a surgeon will remove your appendix as soon as you are diagnosed.